rancher/docs/content/rancher/v2.x/en/tasks/global-configuration/roles/_index.md

 	Locked roles cannot be assigned to users.

-	For example, if you want to test a role before widespread implementation, you should lock the role.

 5. Assign the role a **Context**.
 Context determines the scope of role assigned to the user.
 The contexts are:

 	- **All**

 		The user can use their assigned role regardless of context.
-The user's role are valid in all clusters and projects.
+This role is valid for assignment when adding/managing members to clusters or projects.

 	- **Cluster**

-		The user can use their assigned role within a selected cluster.
+		This role is valid for assignment when adding/managing members to _only_ clusters.

 	- **Project**

-		The user can use their assigned role within a selected project.
+		This role is valid for assignment when adding/managing members to _only_ projects.

 6. Use the **Grant Resources** options to assign individual [Kubernetes API endpoints](https://kubernetes.io/docs/reference/) to the role.